9 of the Best Investing Books of All Time

 One Up on Wall Street has sold more than one million copies and was originally published in 1989.

-These are nine of the best investing books of 2020 and any serious investor should have these books on their shelf.
+These are nine of the best investing books of all time, and any serious investor should have these books on their shelf.